 Good health and physical fitness are a ‘must’ for all our Tours.
 Off-road riding skills will be required, sometimes for hours and hours and again the next day.

 Can you ride standing-on-the-pegs for 5 kilometers on a rough track for example?
 Familiarity and experience in handling a motorcycle ‘on the rough’ are important advantages.
 Our motorcycles have electric starters but we expect Riders to be able to kick-start their motorcycles.
 Some riders visit local Royal Enfield Dealerships for a short familiarization ride.

 Although our mechanic checks the motorcycles regularly, Riders are responsible for the safe operation and care of their motorcycles.
 Our Tours pass through isolated and remote places and care for your motorcycle is important.

 The Contract between you and Big Bike Tours Ltd., Part. is based on the Terms and Conditions lay down in all our terms and conditions pages.

-In order to comply with IATA directives, we do not purchase any international air tickets on behalf of our Riders on any of our Tours.
+To comply with IATA directives, we do not purchase any international air tickets on behalf of our Riders on any of our Tours.
 Where necessary we will advise Riders of the exact flight ticket to purchase and in some cases through which Ticketing Agent to purchase the ticket.
-We advise all our Riders to purchase any or international flight tickets required to complete a Tour details.
+We advise all our Riders to purchase any international flight tickets required to complete Tour details.

 We reserve the right to make changes due to natural uncertainty to Tour Itineraries without prior notice.
 Please ask any questions you may have regarding our Terms & conditions, kindly